Red Oak Wood

 Workability

 With both hand carving and machine finishing equipment, red oak wood is a breeze to work with.
-Furniture with bends and readily applied adhesive benefit from its use.
+Red oak responds well to bending and accepts adhesives, stains, and finishes effectively

 Sustainability